 This Ultimate Guide of Finger Foods for Baby has over 80 tasty finger food ideas that your baby can enjoy for their very first bite of solid food.
+Great for Baby-Led Weaning!
 The guide will also go into detail about the basics of finger foods – what to serve, how to serve it and when to start serving it.
-This guide is also great if you are doing the Baby Led Weaning approach.

 Before we dive into this post, I want to put a disclaimer out there because this is for sure is the longest post I have ever written.
 So grab a coffee (or glass of wine;) because I am about to download a whole bunch of information on you about finger foods.